ROCm/hipTensor/docs/install/installation.rst

 ``simple_elementwise_trinary``                                     A simple element-wise trinary operation using single-precision floating point input and output types
 ``simple_reduction``                                               A simple reduction using single-precision floating point input and output types
 ``simple_contraction_plan_cache``                                  A simple bilinear contraction operation demonstrating plan cache usages
+``simple_contraction_c``                                           A simple bilinear contractionoperation demonstrating how to use the API in C language
+``simple_elementwise_binary_c``                                    A simple element-wise binary operation demonstrating how to use the API in C language
+``simple_reduction_c``                                             A simple reduction operation demonstrating how to use the API in C language
 ================================================================== =======================================================================================================================================================================

 Building the library and tests